Donetsk Metallurgical Plant: Under German occupation

+Restoration

-The restoration of the plant began immediately after the end of the battles for the city, and already on February 14, 1944, the plant gave the first melting of steel from an open-hearth furnace.
-In March 1944 a rolling mill and the first blast furnace were put into operation.
-For success in the restoration of the plant from 1944 to 1946, the enterprise was awarded the Red Banner of the State Defense Committee of the USSR 10 times.
+The restoration of the plant began immediately after the end of the battles for the city, and on February 14, 1944, the plant carried out the first steel smelting from the flat furnace; in March 1944, the rolling mill and the first blast furnace were put into operation; between 1944 and 1946, the enterprise was awarded the Red flag ten times by the Soviet Defense Committee for the successful restoration of the facility.

 Dear Joseph Vissarionovich!The workers of the Stalin Metallurgical Plant in Donbass, inspired by the victorious offensive of the Red Army, collected 1,400,000 rubles from their personal funds for the defense fund of our beloved Motherland.
 We ask you to spend these funds on the construction of the Metallurg of Donbass air squadron and transfer it to the 4th Ukrainian Front, whose troops liberated our native Donbass, the city of Stalino and the plant from the fascist yoke.Director of the plant ANDREEV.District Committee Secretary of the CP(b) LEBEDEV.Party Organizer of the Central Committee of the CPSU (b) at plant VANSYATSKY.
 Chairman of the factory committee KIRYUSHIN.

 I ask you to convey to the workers of the Stalin Metallurgical Plant, who raised 1,400,000 rubles for the construction of the Metallurg of Donbass air squadron, my brotherly greetings and gratitude to the Red Army.
 May the desires of the workers of the Stalin Metallurgical Plant be fulfilled.J.
 STALIN"Pravda" Newspaper, March 19, 1944.

-In 1950, the plant restored the pre-war level of iron and steel production and the production of rolled metal.
+In 1950, the plant returned to prewar levels of steel production and rolled metal production.